Want to rank your new blog on Google search then you should learn some effective keyword research techniques.

 Then it will show you the keywords on which your competitor sites rank and how much traffic they are getting from that keywords.
 So, You will get an idea about which topic you should work on for better performance.

 For a detailed guide on Content gap analysis, you can check out the below video.👇

 Long-tail keywords are the search term with low search volume and difficulty and generally longer in length (3+ words).

 Long-tail keywords are not that competitive which makes it easier for beginners to rank in Google.
-It also have high conversion rates.
+It also has high conversion rates.

-For example, Keywords like “digital Marketing” has a search volume of 201K, and it is super competitive and very hard to rank in the top 10 results.
+For example, Keywords like “digital Marketing” have a search volume of 201K, and it is super competitive and very hard to rank in the top 10 results.

 How to Find Long Tail Keywords?

 You can use Google’s autocomplete features, searches related to it, people also ask for features to find long-tail keywords.